-Professional Standards Group
+Professional Practice Membership Group

 Anna Watkiss is a Chartered Psychologist, graduating with a BSc in Psychology in 1993.
 Anna has worked in neuropsychological rehabilitation since 1994 when she started work as an assistant psychologist working with clients with acquired brain injury.
 She worked with clients and their families in the community and also at an in-patient neuro-rehabilitation unit.